Mehvix/notes/hugo/content/docs/cogsci-c100/mem-process.md

 ### Eidetic imagery (photographic memory):

-- Characterized by relatively long-lasting and detailed images of visual scenes that can sometimes be scanned and "looked at" as if they had real existence
+- [Eidetic memory](https://en.wikipedia.org/wiki/Eidetic_memory): Characterized by relatively long-lasting and detailed images of visual scenes that can sometimes be scanned and "looked at" as if they had real existence
+    > Examples of people with a photographic-like memory are rare.
+Eidetic imagery is the ability to remember an image in so much detail, clarity, and accuracy that it is as though the image were still being perceived.
+It is not perfect, as it is subject to distortions and additions (like episodic memory), and vocalization interferes with the memory
     - Eidetic imagery is relatively rare -- only 5% or so of tested schoolchildren have it and proportion is much smaller in adults
     - It is not an especially useful form of mental activity.
         - Contrary to popular lore, memory experts don’t generally have eidetic imagery; their skill is in organizing material in memory, rather than in storing it in picture form.
 - Group of schoolchildren was shown a picture for 30 seconds.
 Picture was taken away, and children asked whether they could still see anything and, if so, to describe what they saw.
 Some children showed evidence of this kind of memory.
+    - 10-year-old boy, looking at blank easel from which a picture of Alice in Wonderland had just been removed, is asked whether he sees something there (on the blank easel)

     {{< columns >}}<!-- mathjax fix -->
-- 10-year-old boy, looking at blank easel from which a picture of Alice in Wonderland had just been removed, is asked whether he sees something there (on the blank easel)
 - Participant (P): I see the tree, gray tree with three limbs.
 I see the cat with stripes around its tail.
 - Experimenter (E): Can you count those stripes?
 - Participant (P): I see the tree, gray tree with three limbs.
 I see the cat with stripes around its tail.